ldbo/SpuriousEmu/docs/source/lexer_parser.rst

-SpuriousEmu now [#]_ relies on a hand-written two-pass lexer and a recursive descent parser, which provide a good compromise between runtime speed and development time, and allow an easy handling of errors.
+SpuriousEmu now [#]_ relies on a hand-written two-pass lexer and a recursive descent parser, which provide a good compromise between runtime speed and development time, and allows an easy handling of errors.

 Lexer